vaaven/fqt/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/fqt.svg)](https://pypi.org/project/fqt)

+Most of the code from this project was taken and modified from scikit-learn package.
+Credits to [sklearn](https://github.com/scikit-learn/scikit-learn).

 Improved version of Quantile Transfomer from scikit-learn package which provides ability to work with torch tensors on CUDA and other minor improvements.

 ## Documentation